kb-dk/Yggdrasil/README.md

 Replace 'gitusername' with your own gitusername.
 This is necessary, if you want to push commits back to master branch

-Run "mvn clean install" to download dependencies to local Maven repository.
+Run "mvn clean -Dmaven.test.skip=true package" to download dependencies to local Maven repository.

 Software requisites
 -------------------